Tom Brady: 2022 season

 On November 27, Brady saw a streak end.
 He was 218–0 when his team was leading by at least seven points in the final two minutes of regulation.
-Facing the Cleveland Browns, the Buccaneers led by seven until the final thirty seconds when the Browns tied the game on a touchdown in an eventual overtime win by Cleveland.
-In a Week 13 matchup against the New Orleans Saints, Brady threw a touchdown pass to Rachaad White with three seconds remaining to complete a 13-point comeback.
-This was the second time in Brady's career that he had surmounted a fourth quarter deficit of 13-plus points, the first being versus the Atlanta Falcons in Super Bowl LI when the New England Patriots came back after being down 28–3 to win in overtime.
+Facing the Browns, the Buccaneers led by seven until the final thirty seconds when the Browns tied the game on a touchdown in an eventual overtime win by Cleveland.
+In a Week 13 matchup against the Saints, Brady threw a touchdown pass to Rachaad White with three seconds remaining to complete a 13-point comeback.
+This was the second time in Brady's career that he had surmounted a fourth quarter deficit of 13-plus points, the first being versus the Falcons in Super Bowl LI when the Patriots came back after being down 28–3 to win in overtime.

-In Week 17, against the Carolina Panthers, he passed for 432 yards and three touchdowns in the 30–24 victory.
-In Week 18 against the Atlanta Falcons, Brady broke his own NFL record for completions in a season, as well as Matthew Stafford's 2012 record for pass attempts in a season.
+In Week 17, against the Panthers, he passed for 432 yards and three touchdowns in the 30–24 victory.
+In Week 18 against the Falcons, Brady broke his own NFL record for completions in a season, as well as Matthew Stafford's 2012 record for pass attempts in a season.
 However, the Buccaneers lost 30–17, giving Brady his first career losing season as the starter.
 2022 marked the first season in which Brady lost eight or more games.
 Brady was pulled in the second quarter to prevent injury, as the Buccaneers had clinched their playoff position the previous week by winning the NFC South.
 Against the Dallas Cowboys in the Wild Card Round, Brady passed for 351 yards, two touchdowns, and one interception in the 31–14 loss.
 In the loss, Brady set postseason single-game franchise records for pass attempts (66) and pass completions (35).
 The loss to the Cowboys marked the first time since 2013 that Brady lost in the playoffs in consecutive seasons.